edgedb/edgedb-js/packages/ai/README.md

 ## Tool Calls

-Tool calls are supported by the AI extension but the tool calls should be executed on the client side and results should be provided back to the EdgeDB AI.
+Tool calls are supported by the AI extension.
+They should be executed on the client side and tool call results should be provided back to the EdgeDB AI.

 ## Example